FEEprojects/meta-remote-management/README.md

 Overview
 ============

-This is a morty yocto layer that allows building cockpit for raspberry pi and integrating docker and ostree.
+This is a rocko yocto layer that allows building cockpit for raspberry pi and integrating docker and ostree.
 Please see bellow the bblayers neccessary for building the remote-management-minimal image, that can be found in meta-remote-management/recipes-flybat/images/

 Patches